BenGravell/rbot101/README.md

 # rbot101

+# Files to help teach the mathematical foundations of robotics

 ## Instructions for Google Colab notebooks

 To open an interactive session in Google Colab:
 * Open [Google Colab](https://research.google.com/colaboratory/)